Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Continuous Time

 Here $\circ$ denotes Stratonovitch integration; this form of integration arises in the limit $\delta \to 0$ because the equation is derived by making a smooth approximation $\zdd$ of $\zd$ and passing to the limit.
 Recall that $\zd$ is given by \eqref{eq:data_ct}.
 The equation is nonlocal and nonlinear because $\E$ denotes expectation at time $t$ with respect to density $r(\cdot,t).$

 We now wish to invoke the split-step principle and combine the evolutions \eqref{eq:FPE} and \eqref{eq:KSD_S2}.
 However before doing this we proceed to convert the equation \eqref{eq:KSD_S2} into its more common It\^o representation.
 For this, the following lemma is crucial.
+In proving it we will use the concepts of quadratic variation and covariation.
+For an introduction to these concepts consult the lecture notes by Eberle, which are referenced in the bibliography Subsection \ref{ssec:BCT}.
+We note that quadratic variation and covariation are first defined between scalar-valued process and can then be lifted to define: (i) the covariation of an inner-product $\langle x, y\rangle$ between vector processes $x$ and $y$, which is scalar-valued; (ii) the quadratic variation of vector process $x$, which is matrix-valued; and (iii) the covariation of vector process $x$ with scalar process $z$, which is vector-valued.

-Here we provide a streamlined proof using known abstract results about covariation of correlated stochastic processes; in Appendix \ref{sec:AC} we provide explicit calculations for the reader who is interested in understanding the details of the conversion by means of the definitions of It\^o and Stratonovitch integrals as limits.
-In particular, the concepts underlying the covariation calculations in the following are derived from first principles in Lemma \ref{lem:ISadd}.
+Use of quadratic variation and covariation leads to a succinct, streamlined proof.
+Furthermore, in Appendix \ref{sec:AC}, we provide explicit calculations for the reader who is interested in understanding the details of the conversion by means of the definitions of It\^o and Stratonovitch integrals as limits.
+In particular, the concepts underlying the quadratic variation and covariation calculations in the following are derived from first principles in Lemma \ref{lem:ISadd}.

 \begin{lemma} Assume that $\Gammas \succ 0$ and that $\zd$ is given by \eqref{eq:data_ct}.
 The It\^o and Stratonovich interpretations of the stochastic forcing term in (\ref{eq:KSD_S2}) are related through